CaptainSpam/dbshiftwallpaper/README.md

 * 6pm - Midnight: Night Watch

 By default, this will use Moonbase Standard Time (PST/PDT).
 You can change it to your phone's local time if you want, but c'mon.

+Future planned functionality includes reading the DB API (if it still exists) so the app can throw up Omega Shift when DB is actually happening.